 Road user statistics

-In the last ten years, more than 410 motorcycle riders and pillion passengers have lost their lives and more than 10,000 riders and pillions have been seriously injured on Victorian roads.
+In the last five years almost 200 motorcycle riders and pillion passengers have been killed on Victorian roads.

 Only 24% of the Victorian population lives outside the metropolitan area, yet half of all lives lost in 2018 on Victorian roads occurred in regional Victoria.